DIA (Dedicated Internet Access) Lines or PtP (Point-to-Point) or MPLS Data Line Service

 If you are connecting two or more locations, you could do it via the public Internet using VPN.
 However, for many business requirements, it is better to have a Point-to-Point (PtP) circuit or MPLS service.
 These are discussed further down on this page.

 Ethernet for distributing bandwidth is becoming very popular in Metropolitan areas.
 For more descriptive information on Ethernet options, see Explanation of Ethernet options.
-A very limited number of buildings are wired for Ethernet but the number is rapidly increasing.
+A limited number of buildings are wired for Ethernet but the number is rapidly increasing.
 If you request a Fast Ethernet or GigE quote, we will show you, in real time, the nearest Ethernet connected building(s) to the location that you enter.
 If you wish, we will then discuss pricing info if Ethernet is available in or near your building.
 In any case, we will be glad to present you with the most cost effective options to fit your bandwidth requirements.

 How to Determine if a PtP or MPLS service will best suit your needs